Long Island Basketball

 #2 Baldwin 58 #12 Bay Shore 56

 Another great game at the packed Baldwin gym and the Bruins held off the Marauders for the big win.
-Elijah Bovell led the way with 15 points, Jon Smith had 10, and Derrick Ruffin had what proved to be the game winner and finished with 7 points and 12 rebounds.
+Elijah Bovell led the way with 15 points and had a big block in crunch time, Jon Smith had 10, and Derrick Ruffin had two big baskets down the stretch including what proved to be the game winner and finished with 7 points and 12 rebounds.
 Jose Rivera, whose three pointer made it a 2 point game in the final seconds, led all scorers with 17, and Lavon Montgomery added 16 for Bay Shore.
 12/29

 Byram Hills 61 #6 Uniondale 47